drseg/swift-fsm/README.md

 ### Example

-Let’s imagine an extension to our turnstile rules, whereby under some circumstances, we might want to strongly enforce the ‘everyone pays’ rule by entering the alarming state if a `.pass` is detected when still in the `.locked` state, yet in others, perhaps at rush hour for example, this behaviour might be too disruptive to other passengers.
+Let’s imagine an extension to our turnstile rules, whereby under some circumstances, we might want to strongly enforce the ‘everyone pays’ rule by entering the alarming state if a `.pass` is detected when still in the `.locked` state, yet in others, perhaps at rush hour for example, we might want to be more permissive in order to avoid disruption to other passengers.

-We could implement a check somewhere else in the system, perhaps inside the `alarmOn` function to decide what the appropriate behaviour should be.
+We could implement a check somewhere else in the system, perhaps inside the implementation of the `alarmOn` function to decide what the appropriate behaviour should be depending on the time of day.

 But this comes with a problem - we now have some aspects of our state transitions declared inside the transition table, and other aspects declared elsewhere.
-Though this problem is inevitable in software, SwiftFSM provides a mechanism to add this additional decision tree into the FSM table itself.
+Though this problem is inevitable in software, SwiftFSM provides a mechanism to add some additional decision trees into the FSM table itself.

 ```swift
 enum Enforcement: Predicate { case weak, strong }